 We have determined that all of our foreign subsidiaries operate primarily in local currencies that represent the functional currencies of the subsidiaries.
 All assets and liabilities of our foreign subsidiaries are translated into U.S. dollars using the exchange rate prevailing at the balance sheet date.
 The effect of exchange rate fluctuations on the translation of assets and liabilities are recorded as a component of stockholders' equity.
 Income and expense accounts are translated at average exchange rates during the year.
 As such, our financial condition and operating results are affected by fluctuations in the value of the U.S. dollar as compared to currencies in foreign countries.
-Revenue denominated in currencies other than the U.S. dollar represented approximately 9% of total consolidated revenues for the thirteen weeks ended November 25, 2006 and total assets denominated in currencies other than the U.S. dollar represented approximately 8% of total consolidated assets at November 25, 2006.
-If exchange rates had changed by 10% from the actual rates in effect during the thirteen weeks ended and as of November 25, 2006, our revenues and assets for the thirteen weeks ended and as of November 25, 2006 would have changed by approximately \$1.9 million and \$6.4 million, respectively.
+Revenues denominated in currencies other than the U.S. dollar represented approximately 9% of total consolidated revenues for the twenty-six and thirteen weeks ended February 24, 2007 and total assets denominated in currencies other than the U.S. dollar represented approximately 8% and 7% of total consolidated assets at February 24, 2007 and August 26, 2006, respectively.
+If exchange rates had changed by 10% from the actual rates in effect during the twenty-six and thirteen weeks ended February 24, 2007, our revenues for the twenty-six and thirteen weeks ended would have changed by approximately \$3.9 million and \$1.9 million, respectively, and assets as of February 24, 2007 and August 26, 2006 would have changed by approximately \$6.5 million and \$6.2 million, respectively.

-We do not operate a hedging program to mitigate the effect of a significant rapid change in the value of the Canadian Dollar, Euro, British Pound, or Mexican Peso as compared to the U.S. dollar.
+We do not operate a hedging program to mitigate the effect of a significant rapid change in the value of the Canadian Dollar, Euro, British Pound, or Mexican

+Peso as compared to the U.S. dollar.
 Any gains or losses resulting from foreign currency transactions, including exchange rate fluctuations on intercompany accounts, are reported as transaction gains (losses) in selling and administrative expenses.
 The intercompany payables and receivables are denominated in Canadian Dollars, Euros, British Pounds and Mexican Pesos.
-During the thirteen weeks ended November 26, 2005 transaction gains (losses) included in selling and administrative expenses were not material.
-If the exchange rates had changed by 10% during the thirteen weeks ended November 25, 2006, we would have recognized an exchange gain or loss in other income (expense) of approximately \$0.1 million.
+During the twenty-six and thirteen weeks ended February 24, 2007 transaction gains included in selling and administrative expenses were approximately \$0.1 million and \$0.0 million, respectively.
+If the exchange rates had changed by 10% during the twenty-six and thirteen weeks ended February 24, 2007, we would have recognized exchange gains in other income (expense) of approximately \$0.1 million and \$0.0 million, respectively.